jatcwang/talks/scala_implicits_101/src/main/tut/presentation.md

 - Defining a new data type (e.g. `Dog`)?
   - Put it in `Dog` companion object
 - Defining a new typeclass (e.g. `Encoder`)?
-  - Add sane implementations for basic data types (Int, Double, String, etc) if it makes sense
+  - Add instances for basic data types (Int, Double, String, etc) if it makes sense

 ## 3. Avoid implicit conversions